Description of Regalia items

-If you are receiving a degree (including a doctoral degree) you need to hire a trencher, gown, and hood.
-You must wear your gown and hood to the ceremony, and carry your trencher or cap until you have received your degree.
+If you are receiving a degree (including a doctoral degree) you need a trencher (or cap), gown, and hood.
+You must wear your gown and hood to the ceremony, and carry your trencher (or cap) until you have received your degree.

 Graduating with a Second or Postgraduate Degree

-If you are receiving a second or postgraduate degree, you wear the regalia appropriate to your new degree and, as you will be capped again, you do not wear your trencher until after you receive this degree.
+If you are receiving a second or postgraduate degree, you wear the regalia appropriate to your new degree.
+As you will be capped again, you carry your trencher (or cap) until after you receive this degree.

 Graduating with a Postgraduate Diploma

-If you are receiving a diploma and do not hold a degree, you need only a black Bachelor's gown worn without a hood or trencher.
+If you are receiving a diploma (including a postgraduate diploma) and do not hold a degree, you wear a black Bachelor's gown, without a hood or trencher.

-Academic regalia is normally hired from the New Zealand Federation of Graduate Women (Otago Branch).
+Academic regalia is normally hired from Graduate Women New Zealand (Otago Branch).
 Proceeds provide funds for fellowships, awards, and grants.

-You can select the regalia that you wish to hire and pay the associated charge by credit card as part of your graduation application within your e:Vision student portal.
-You will be able to access to your e-Vision student portal by using the same username and password that you use for PIMS.
-Please ensure that you make your payment at least three weeks prior to your graduation ceremony.
+You will select the regalia that you wish to hire and pay the associated charge by credit card within your eVision student portal.
+Please ensure that you make your payment at least five weeks before your graduation ceremony.